Jwink3101/dfb/CLI_help.md

   -v, --verbose, --debug
                         +1 verbosity
   -q, --quiet           -1 verbosity
   --temp-dir TEMP_DIR   Specify a temp dir.
-Otherwise will use Python's default
+Otherwise will use Python's
+                        default

 Time Specification:
-  All TIMESTAMPs: Specify a date and timestamp in an ISO-8601 like format (YYYY-MM-DD HH:MM:SS) but can be flexible with punctuation, "T"-separators, etc. Can optionally specify a numeric time zone (e.g. -05:00) or 'Z' for UTC.
+  All TIMESTAMPs: Specify a date and timestamp in an ISO-8601 like format (YYYY-MM-DD HH:MM:SS) but can be flexible with punctuation, "T"-separators, etc. Can optionally specify a numeric time zone (e.g.
+  -05:00) or 'Z' for UTC.
 If no timezone is specified, it is assumed *local* time.
 Alternatively, can specify unix time with a preceding 'u'.
+Example:
-Example: 'u1678560662'.
+  'u1678560662'.
 Or can specify a time difference from the current time with any (and only) of the following: second(s), minute(s), hour(s), day(s), and/or week(s).
 Example: "10 days 1 hour 32 seconds".

   --at TIMESTAMP, --before TIMESTAMP
                         Timestamp at which to show the files.
 If not specified, will be the latest.
 Note that if '--after' is set, this will not be the full snapshot in time.
   --after TIMESTAMP     Only show files after the specified time.
+Note that
-Note that this means the '--at' will not be
-                        the full snapshot.
+                        this means the '--at' will not be the full snapshot.
   --only TIMESTAMP      Only show files AT the specified time.
-Shortcut for '--before TIMESTAMP --after
+Shortcut for '
-                        TIMESTAMP' since both are inclusive.
+                        --before TIMESTAMP --after TIMESTAMP' since both are inclusive.
 Useful if the exact timestamp is known such as from the 'timestamps' command.

 Config & Cache Settings:
   --config file         (Required) Specify config file.
-Can also be specified via the $DFB_CONFIG_FILE
+Can also be specified
-                        environment variable or is implied if executing the config file itself.
+                        via the $DFB_CONFIG_FILE environment variable or is implied if executing the config file itself.
                         $DFB_CONFIG_FILE is currently not set.
   -o 'OPTION = VALUE', --override 'OPTION = VALUE'
                         Override any config option for this call only.
 Must be specified as 'OPTION = VALUE', where VALUE should be proper Python (e.g. quoted strings).
+Example:
-Example: --override "compare = 'mtime'".
+                        --override "compare = 'mtime'".
 Override text is evaluated before *and* after the config file however, the variables 'pre' and 'post' are defined as True or False if it is before or after the config file.
 These can be used with conditionals to control overrides.
                         See readme for details.Can specify multiple times.
                         There is no input validation of any sort.
-  --refresh             Refresh the local cache with a real listing of the remote destination.
-This can be much
+  --refresh             Refresh the local cache with a real listing of the
-                        slower as it must list all versions of all files however, it is useful if something has changed at the remote outside of dfb ls (e.g., manual pruning).
+                        remote destination.
+This can be much slower as it must list all versions of all files however, it is useful if something has changed at the remote outside of dfb ls (e.g., manual pruning).
 When used, will use 'remote_compare' attribute instead of 'compare'.

 Listing Settings:
-  --no-header           Disable headers where applicable --human               Use human readable sizes --timestamp-local     Specify timestamps in local time instead of UTC/Z (default).
-Note, if applicable, all
+  --no-header           Disable headers where applicable --human               Use human readable sizes --timestamp-local     Specify timestamps in local time instead of UTC/Z
-                        ModTimes are local
+                        (default).
+Note, if applicable, all ModTimes are local

 ```